-Taking the next steps in your relationship and moving in together can be an exciting experience for both you and your partner.
+Taking the next steps in your relationship can be an exciting experience for both you and your partner.
 However, it’s normal to feel a bit apprehensive when committing to such a life change.
 Whether you’ve been with your partner for a while or you just started dating, making the right decision can greatly impact your relationship.
-To make sure you feel the utmost confidence, there are tell-tale signs that you and your partner are ready to be moving in together.
+To make sure you feel the utmost confidence, there are tell-tale signs that you and your partner are ready to move in together.

 You know how to resolve arguments

 Arguments are inevitable in relationships as no two people will have the same opinion on everything.
 While the saying opposite attracts, finding a healthy alternative to handling differences in a safe space can help resolve any tension or resentment that you both may feel.
 However, if you and your partner are struggling to find a way to discuss your feelings and resolve any differences that have occurred without having a massive blow out, then living together may not be the best decision at the minute.
 But if you two can address your concerns head-on and you both are open to feedback, you are well on your way to developing a great foundation that is sure to come handy when you move in together.

 You already spend a large proportion of time together

 As a couple, you might already spend quite a lot of time together enjoying date night activities, but living together can expose you to another side of your partner that you haven’t witnessed before.
 Due to the larger amount of time that cohabitation brings, you may notice little quirks and habits that you were unaware of before.
 As living together brings a new level of understanding and compromise to a relationship, it’s important to understand how to work alongside one another before committing to living under the same roof.
 However, if you and your partner spend the majority of time at one another’s place and the majority of your items are already there, you are just one step away from owning your own keys.

 "It’s not until your relationship has passed the honeymoon stage that you can see your partner's true colors and understand who they really are."